RedHatInsights/insights-behavioral-spec/features/README.md

 ## `SHA_Extractor/sha_extractor.feature`

-* Check that SHA exctractor service has all the information it needs to work properly
+* Check that SHA extractor service has all the information it needs to work properly
 * Check if SHA extractor is able to consume messages from Kafka
 * Check if SHA extractor is able to consume messages from Kafka and download tarball
 * Check if SHA extractor is able to consume messages from Kafka, download tarball, and take SHA images